 You can set the agreement in ConnectWise to bill just a base amount each month:

-1. There are no additions billing on this agreement.
+- There are no additions billing on this agreement.
+(Number 1 in the above screenshot)

-2. The billing amount is the base amount that is charged to the customer each month.
+- The billing amount (Number 2 in the above screenshot) is the base amount that is charged to the customer each month.

 This agreement will create the following contract in e-automate: